kalvink/Java-Calculator/README.md

 # Java-Calculator
-Basic Calculator coded in Java
+Basic Calculator coded in Java by Kalvin Kao

+Tools used
+- Eclipse
+- Eclipse WindowBuilder plugin